 This paper contributes to the literature in three ways.
-The first nationwide long-run data set on intergenerational occupational mobility outside the United States and United Kingdom is presented; this is also the first study to use a consistent methodology in both the nineteenth, twentieth and twenty-first century.
+It presents the first nationwide, long-run data set on intergenerational occupational mobility outside the United States and United Kingdom; this is also the first study to use a consistent methodology for the nineteenth, twentieth and twenty-first centuries.
 In order to analyze this data set, new methodology on the decomposition of measures of intergenerational mobility is developed, highlighting the differential trends in mobility in and outside farming.
-While the increasing mobility in Norway was driven by decreasing nonfarm father-son persistence, the decrease in mobility in the United States can be attributed to an increase in father-son persistence in farming.
-Supplementing the Norwegian mobility matrices with occupational mean income data gives an economic interpretation to the increase in occupational mobility, and shows the relative contribution to welfare equalization of changing relative mean occupation incomes and intergenerational mobility.
-Finally, this paper explores the role of regional economic differences in the change of social mobility over time.
-In broad groupings of Norwegian regions, few systematic differences in mobility are found, and the extent of neighborhood effects have changed little.
+While the increasing mobility in Norway was driven by decreasing non-farm father-son persistence, the decrease in mobility in the United States can be attributed to an increase in father-son persistence in farming.
+Supplementing the Norwegian mobility matrices with occupational mean income data provides an economic interpretation of the increase in occupational mobility, and shows the relative contribution to welfare equalization of changing relative mean occupation incomes and intergenerational mobility.
+Finally, this paper explores the role of regional economic differences in the change in social mobility over time.
+Few systematic differences in mobility are found across Norwegian regions, and the extent of neighborhood effects has changed little.
 Individuals who moved from one region to another experienced higher intergenerational occupational mobility than non-movers.